Patients visited in OPD

 In 2015, together with the European Union – EU Delegation in Sierra Leone, we started a health promotion programme in 60 primary schools in the Western Area Rural District for children, teachers and reference communities.
 Our staff organises information meetings on good hygiene practices, the importance of vaccination, the risks of malaria and the correct nutrition of the baby.

-Within the same program we offer scholastic support for hospitalised children who are followed by two teachers with individual and group lessons throughout the hospital stay.
+Within the same program we offered scholastic support for hospitalised children who were followed by two teachers with individual and group lessons for the entire duration of hospitalization.

 VIDEO: GIVING HOPE TO SIERRA LEONE'S CHILDREN